cshift-tech/patchprelude/README.md

 All information is released under a MIT license so feel free to make use of it!

+## Roles & Responsibilities
+Roles and responsibilites templates for the Security team, Development team and a Vulnerability management PO are available [here](https://github.com/cshift-tech/patchprelude/blob/main/Roles%20%26%20Responsibilities.md)

 ## License
 MIT License
 Copyright (c) 2025 CShift